AnshumanSanghvi/dotfiles/.dotfiles/ReadMe.md

 # Managing Dot Files

+## How to setup configuration from repo on a new machine

+1. add alias to your shell config file:&nbsp;
+`alias dot="/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME"`
+2. clone your repo to your local machine:&nbsp;
+`git clone --bare git@github.com:AnshumanSanghvi/dotfiles.git $HOME/.dotfiles`
+3. source your shell config file: e.g `source ~/.zsh/.zshrc`

 ## How to set up your dot file management

 initialize a bare git repo on your home directory:&nbsp;